aucor/polylang-copy-content/readme.md

 **Issues:**

  * Translating a link to a featured media page seems to make a broken link sometimes.
- * HTML is parsed with regex.
-[This might be a problem.](http://stackoverflow.com/a/1732454) ~~I will use PHP Simple HTML DOM Parser for HTML elements in the future and use regex for shortcodes~~.
-DOM Parsers bring new problems, let's not.
- * Translating featured image is somehow broken.
-The image can be translated and placed but if you'll try to edit the captions before the translation has been saved the first time the correct image is not selected in the media gallery.
-After you have saved it will work as it should.
  * Adding translation markup (fr translation) might be someting everybody won't like.
 Maybe I should ~~drop this in future or~~ make it optional.

  **Feature whishlist:**

  * UI to handel wheteher you want to copy things and choose the language